ExaScience/bpmf/docs/2_single_node.md

 This part can be performed on your own machine (laptop) or on the ARCHER supercomputer of EPCC.

+When you compile on your own machine you need to have a recent GCC installed (>= 4.9) and you will have to have TBB installed (https://www.threadingbuildingblocks.org/).
+Additionally you might to have to adapt the makefile to point to the correct compilers and TBB directory.

 ## Compile and test